 For instance, studies have found that engaging in various types of exercise (such as endurance, dynamic resistance, and isometric resistance) provide positive benefits when it comes to lowering both diastolic and systolic blood pressure.
 Other studies note that reducing sodium intake lowers blood pressure as well—even more so for people with diagnosed hypertension.

-If you live in the Newtown area, Dr. Matthew Nuesse is here to help you treat your high blood pressure naturally.
+If you live in the Cincinnati area, Dr. Matthew Nuesse is here to help you treat your high blood pressure naturally.
 Give our office a call today at (513) 271-2500 for an appointment or more information.